Fiddlekins/SpookyX/README.md

 #### Highlighting text and clicking a post number will insert both into the reply field
 - The text is not post specific, nor is it constrained to posts

-#### Post content will be filtered against 'shitpost flags'
-- There are three tiers of shitpost:
-    - T0 isn't bound by a character limit and outright removes posts.
-Capitalisation sensitive
-    - T1 which is considered worthy of outright removal but is constrained only to posts shorter than the character limit.
-Not capitalisation sensitive
-    - T2 which is considered potentially worth seeing and is thus collapsed instead, allowing you to show/hide toggle it.
-Not capitalisation sensitive
-- Also filter by tripcode or name
-- The 'shitpost flags' can be edited manually to customise your filter

 #### Your posts and links pointing to them will be designated by appending '(You)'
 - Receive desktop notifications when someone replies to you
 - Clicking the notification will take you to the relevant tab